swatidantu/robocomp-blog-web/gsod/2019/faq/index.md

 This is the RoboComp's Frequently Asked Questions list for GSoD'19.
 New questions will be added.
 Please, take a look before asking.

-If you want to participate with on GSoD'19 you first have to read the [Tech Writer Guide](https://developers.google.com/season-of-docs/docs/tech-writer-guide), specially the [Eligibility to participate in Season of Docs](https://developers.google.com/season-of-docs/docs/tech-writer-guide#eligibility_to_participate_in).
+If you want to participate with on GSoD'19 you first have to read the [Tech Writer Guide](https://developers.google.com/season-of-docs/docs/tech-writer-guide), specially the [Eligibility to participate in Season of Docs](https://developers.google.com/season-of-docs/docs/tech-writer-guide#eligibility_to_participate_in) section.
 If you already meet these minimum requirements we invite you to continue reading this FAQ.

-You can se some of the suggested Ideas for GSoD'19 in this link:
+You can see some of the suggested Ideas for GSoD'19 in this link:
 [Robocomp Google Season of Docs Ideas 2019](/web/gsod/2019/ideas/)

 If you have any question we suggest to ask first in the community channel for GSoD on Gitter: